-The ASLMS is offeringFREE undergraduate and graduate memberships and exciting cutting-edge learning opportunities in laser and light source sciences for medical students, residents, undergraduate and graduate students, fellows-in–training, and post-doctoral fellows.
+The ASLMS is offeringFREE undergraduate and graduate memberships and exciting cutting-edge learning opportunities in laser and light source sciences for undergraduate students, medical students, residents, interns, fellow-in-training, graduate students, and post-doctoral fellows.

 Rachel Pritzker, M.D., of Chicago Cosmetic Surgery and Dermatology, discusses the many benefits of an ASLMS membership for early career professionals.